What is this post about?

 Make a sleep schedule: All the guides basically agree on two things: a) Do not accumulate sleep debt.
 If your regular amount is 8 hours per night you can’t replace that with sleeping 6 hours for five nights and then 13 hours for two nights.
 Sleeping less to learn more in preparation for an exam or similar circumstance also leads to worse performance (see e.g. here). b) Don’t change your rhythm drastically.
 If you have found a working rhythm, e.g. from 11 pm to 7 am you should not change that.
 This includes weekends and holidays.
 The more you change the less rested you will be and the more sleep you need overall.
 As alluded to above your SCN adapts very slowly and too drastic changes will decrease sleep quality.

 Get a pre-bed routine: This essentially boils down to getting yourself physically ready for bed and wind-down mentally.
 Possible strategies include: stop working, getting away from screens, relaxing exercises such as yoga, meditation or guided wind-downs.
 My girlfriend uses a sleep routine from headspace and it seems to work well for her.
 This seems to be different from person to person though.
 I usually get so bored from the wind-downs that I get annoyed by it and then can’t sleep because I’m annoyed.
+Another option is to distract your mind and thoughts that keep you awake by listening to podcasts.

 Keep your bed for sleep and sex only: Your bed should be a comfort zone and not associated with anything that could cause stress or negative thoughts.
 If you work or watch Netflix on your bed, you might associate it with negative things or emotional experiences and thereby increase the time you need to get in the zone.
 While this is sound advice, whether you can actually follow it or not seems to mostly depend on your financial situation.
 While I was a student my rooms were so small that it was impossible to separate the categories entirely.